Research projects

 Co-Is: Martin Pilhofer (D-BIOL), Vasil Gaisin (D-BIOL)

-The “Genomics Revolution” has resulted in the identification of new groups of microorganisms that help inform deep evolutionary relationships and new metabolic pathways that improve interpretations of the biogeochemical record.
-However, less than 1% of this microbial diversity has been directly observed and the interactions between these organisms are largely unknown.
-To help bridge this gap, we will apply metagenomic and cryogenic electron microcopy analyses to investigate the diversity, prevalence and genetic markers of cell-cell interactions within samples obtained from early Earth analog environments.
+This project builds on the “Genomics Revolution,” which has uncovered new groups of microorganisms that inform deep evolutionary relationships and metabolic pathways, while less than 1% of this diversity has been directly observed and their interactions remain largely unknown.
+To help bridge this gap, we apply metagenomic and cryogenic electron microscopy analyses to investigate the diversity, prevalence, and genetic markers of cell–cell interactions in samples from early Earth analog environments.
+Learn more.

 Co-I: Derek Vance (D-EAPS)

-A long-term goal of exoplanetary science is to identify habitable planets beyond the Solar System and to search for indications of extraterrestrial life.
-In this project, we investigate how the Large Interferometer For Exoplanets (LIFE), a Swiss-led large future exoplanet space mission, can contribute to this goal.
-Specifically, we quantify how well remotely detectable observational signatures need to be measured by LIFE for observers to conclude that an exoplanet is indeed habitable or inhabited.
+This project investigates how the Large Interferometer For Exoplanets (LIFE), a Swiss-led future exoplanet mission, can contribute to the long-term goal of identifying habitable planets beyond the Solar System and searching for extraterrestrial life, specifically by quantifying how well remotely detectable signatures need to be measured to conclude that an exoplanet is habitable or inhabited.
+Learn more.